layebairshad/eventhub/Desktop/eventhub/README.md

 # EventHub - Event Booking System

-A full-stack MERN (MongoDB, Express.js, React, Node.js) application for browsing and booking events online.
-EventHub allows users to discover events, book tickets securely, and manage their bookings, while admins can manage events, pricing, and availability.
+EventHub is a full-stack MERN application that allows users to browse events, book tickets, and manage their bookings online.
+The system also provides admin functionality to manage events, pricing, and availability.

+This project was built as part of an assignment to demonstrate full-stack development using React, Node.js, Express, and MongoDB.

-## 🎯 Features
+## Features

 ### User Features
-- **Browse Events**: Search and filter events by category, date, and keywords
+	•	Browse and search events
-- **Event Details**: View comprehensive event information including venue, pricing, and availability
+	•	View event details (date, venue, price, availability)
+	•	User authentication (register & login)
-- **Secure Booking**: Book tickets with secure payment processing via Stripe
+	•	Book tickets using Stripe (test mode)
-- **My Bookings**: View and manage all your bookings in one place
-- **User Authentication**: Secure registration and login system
-- **Notifications**: Receive booking confirmations and event reminders
-- **Responsive Design**: Fully responsive design that works on all devices
+	•	View booked events under My Bookings
+	•	Responsive UI for desktop and mobile
 ### Admin Features
-- **Event Management**: Create, update, and delete events
+	•	Create, update, and delete events
-- **Pricing Control**: Set and modify ticket prices
-- **Availability Management**: Manage ticket availability and inventory
+	•	Manage ticket pricing and availability
-- **Booking Overview**: View all bookings and user information
+	•	View all user bookings
-- **Featured Events**: Mark events as featured to highlight them

-## 🛠️ Tech Stack
+## Tech Stack

 ### Backend
 - **Node.js** (v18.x or higher)